Teay2026/Robot-Companion-Dynami/README.md

 ---

 ## 🎯 Project Goals

-DynAmi was developed to explore the intersection of **robotics, AI, and human-computer interaction**.
+DynAmi is a **smart companion robot** built to combine **robotics, AI, and human-computer interaction** into one integrated platform.
-The main goals were:

-1. Build a robot capable of **autonomous navigation** in a dynamic environment.
-2. Implement **vision-based user recognition and emotion detection**.
+It was designed to **see, understand, and interact naturally with its environment and with people**.

+### 🔑 Our Core Objectives
+✨ **Autonomous Navigation**
+Develop a mobile robot that can move safely in dynamic environments using **real-time obstacle detection and avoidance**.

+✨ **AI-Powered Perception & Interaction**
+Enable **face recognition, emotion detection, and conversational abilities** through computer vision and natural language processing.

+✨ **Seamless User Experience**
-3. Provide a **mobile interface** for control and AI-powered interactions.
+Provide a **React-Native mobile app** for easy robot control, live status monitoring, and **GPT-powered chat interaction**.

 ---